Skip to Content

 History of Alabama State Bird

 The choice for Alabama turned out to be an easy one.
-Although this southern state is home to many bird species, the Northern Flicker was the obvious choice because most Alabamans had identified with the “Yellowhammer” since the era of the Civil War.
+Although this southern state is home to many bird species, the Northern Flicker was the obvious choice because most Alabamans had identified with the “Yellowhammer” since the Civil War era.

 Northern Flickers at their nest